Numerical effects on the stripping of dark matter and stars in IllustrisTNG galaxy groups and clusters: Results

 \begin{itemize} \item We identify host haloes with $\MTWOC>10^{12}\msun$ at L1 resolution that have matches at L2 and L3 at $z=0$ using our $z=0$ matching catalogue (see Section~\ref{sec:matching}). \item We track the location of these host haloes back to $z=2$. \item We identify L1 galaxies that pass within these hosts' $\RTWOC$ for the first time at lookback times $t_\rmn{lb}=[9.5,10.5]$~Gyr.
 This time is our definition of `infall time' (see Table~\ref{tab:def}). \item From this selection of satellite galaxies, we retain those L1 galaxies that have matches in the L2 simulation in the $z=2$ Lagrangian matching catalogue and, for the remainder of the analysis, we also consider these low-resolution counterparts, in both the L2 and L3 (if any) runs.
 We require the latter to contain at least 200 DM particles at $z=2$. \item Importantly, we allow all three matched galaxies to be stripped below the resolution limit of the simulation before $z=0$ i.e. below the minimum mass i.e. minimum number of resolution elements for a (sub)halo to be stored in the catalogues (see Section~\ref{sec:halofinders}). \end{itemize}

 This process provides a sample of tens to thousands of simulated galaxies per simulation pair.
 We have checked, although do not show, that the infall time distributions have largely the same shape in all three simulated volumes, showing that we are not affected strongly by resolution- and selection-dependent variations across our bin of $9.5 - 10.5 $ billion years in lookback time.
 On the other hand, necessarily, this sample of galaxies does not represent the whole (sub)halo or satellite population in the simulations, as it is biased towards higher galaxy stellar mass at infall ($\gsim10^{7}$~$\msun$ for TNG50,$\gsim10^{8}$~$\msun$ for TNG100, and $\gsim10^{9}$~$\msun$ for TNG300) and towards a flatter number of galaxies per host halo mass than a simpler volume-limited selection would imply.
-Yet, it is suited to address specific questions and quantification of stripping and survival across long periods of satellite-host interaction.
+The comparisons between volumes of same-resolution, i.e. TNG100-2 versus TNG300-1 and TNG50-2 versus TNG100-1, are not exact as the higher resolution volume will be relatively biased towards lower mass haloes not resolved in the lower resolution L2 iteration.
+We are also unable to track the disruption rates of galaxies unresolved in any L1 simulation, although we expect the ultimate impact of these objects on the intra-cluster light to be small.
+Nevertheless, this sample is well suited to address specific questions and quantification of stripping and survival across long periods of satellite-host interaction.

 In the following, we bin our satellite galaxy sample in a 2-dimensional grid of $z=0$ host total mass and galaxy stellar mass at infall, both defined using the values at L1 resolution.
 We use the same sets of bins for all runs of the TNG simulations, with four logarithmic bins for the former, in the range $[10^{7},10^{12}]$~$\msun$, and six $M_\rmn{host}$ bins in the range $[10^{12},10^{15}]$~$\msun$.